John Chapple (British Army officer): Later career

 Chapple was also a trustee of the Gurkha Museum from 1973 to 2003, a trustee of the National Army Museum from 1981 to 2003, a trustee of the World Wildlife Fund UK from 1988 to 1993, President of the Zoological Society of London from 1992 to 1994 and Governor of Gibraltar from 1993 to 1995.

 Personal life

 In 1959 Chapple married Annabel Hill, whom he met through a university friend; they have one son and three daughters.
 Their daughter, Rachel Lucy Chapple, is a social anthropologist.
 Their son, David Chapple, is a consultant orthopaedic and spinal surgeon.
+On 5 August 2011, Chapple's 17-year-old grandson, Horatio Chapple, was killed by a polar bear while on an expedition in the Norwegian archipelago of Svalbard.
+Four other members of the cohort were injured in the attack.

 Chapple's interests included military history.

 Chapple died on 25 March 2022, aged 90, at his home in Salisbury after a short illness.